jtanderson2/fortinet-sdwan-cli/README.md

 * DHCP on internet facing interfaces
 * IPSEC Overlay with ADVPN
 * BGP dynamic routing in Overlay, using 'BGP on loopback' design
+* BGP Route-Reflector on hub (not dynamic BGP approach)
 * ANY outbound internet access permitted from LANs at all sites
 * ANY-to-ANY access permitted between LANs at all sites
+* Simple load-balancing and failover for internet and overlay traffic (add intelligent application routing rules at your leisure!)

+> NOTE: While the configurations here can be used as the basis for a real deployment, they should not be considered 'production ready'.
+For instance, there is no filtering on the BGP peers and the firewall policies are somewhat open ;)

 ### Diagrams

 ![](media/sdwan-cli.PNG)

+## Configuration

 The following CLI configurations do not contain any base system or interface config, as that is very specific to my lab.
 Details of lab setup *coming soon*

-## Configuration

 ### Hub (fgt101)